 The lowest total in PGA history came in 2015, when Australian Jason Day ripped apart the Whistling Straits course, shooting a score of 20 under and winning by 3 shots over Jordan Spieth.
 Rory McIlroy’s victory at Kiawah Island Golf Resort in 2012 was the widest margin of victory, winning by 8 shots over second placed David Lynn.

-Overall, the US have dominated this event, with 79 wins from 57 different winners.
-To put that in perspective, the next best is Australia with 5 wins from 5 different winners.
-But, in more recent times, there have only been 4 US winners over the last 10 years, which shows that their dominance over the PGA Championships isn’t what it once was.
+Overall, the US have dominated this event, with 84 wins from 59 different players.
+To put that in perspective, the next best is Australia with 5 wins from 5 different players.
+Between 2008 and 2015 only 2 of the 8 winners were from the USA bit since then the US has seen 5 winners in a row showing that their dominance over the PGA Championships has returned.

 Just prior to the turn of the 20th century, there were several golf tournaments that were played throughout the US.
 But, the tournaments were officially sanctioned by anyone and at the time were only for amateur players.
 On top of that, St Andrew’s, Scotland, conducted a similar tournament on their iconic Old Course, but this was for professional golfers.